haskell/hie-bios/README.md

 $ hie-bios check exe/Main.hs
 ```

-The `debug` command prints verbose information about the cradle, where the `hie.yaml` file was found, which file is loaded and the options that will be eventually used for loading a session.
+The `debug` command prints verbose information about the cradle, such as where the `hie.yaml` file was found, which file is loaded and the options that will eventually be used for loading a session.

 ``` sh
 $ hie-bios debug exe/Main.hs